Mould & Moisture

-“Just because a particular mould can produce toxins, doesn’t mean it will.
-Furthermore, it is highly unlikely that you could inhale enough in your home or office to receive a toxic dose”; according to researchers in the Lung Disorders Special Report: 9 Common Mould Myths.
+According to researchers in the Lung Disorders Special Report: 9 Common Mould Myths, moulds can produce toxins.
+However, that doesn’t mean it will.
+Furthermore, it is highly unlikely that you could inhale enough in your home or office to receive a toxic dose.

-Although only toxic under exceptional conditions, it can still adversely affect your health.
-If you suffer a pre-existing respiratory condition, e.g. asthma, mould can aggravate the condition.
+Although, only toxic under exceptional conditions, it can still adversely affect your health.
+In addition, if you suffer a pre-existing respiratory condition, e.g. asthma, mould can aggravate the condition.

 Some people are especially sensitive to some moulds and may display symptoms that include: